 Publication and a $2,000 cash prize paid upon publication of the winning submission.

 The winning essay will be published in Transnational Law & Contemporary Problems, a journal of the University of Iowa College of Law.
 TLCP reserves the right to work with the winner to edit the winning submission in order to meet the standards necessary for publication.

 All students currently enrolled in law or graduate degree programs.

-Transnational Law & Contemporary Problems must receive all essays no later than March 4, 2016.
+Transnational Law & Contemporary Problems must receive all essays no later than March 17, 2024.

 (1) All essays must be typed, double-spaced on 8-1/2" x 11" paper, with a 1" margin on all sides.